dotswg/dots-requirements/draft-ietf-dots-requirements.md

 DOTS agent:
 : Any DOTS-aware software module capable of participating in a DOTS signal or data channel.
-It can be a DOTS client, DOTS server, or DOTS gateway.
+It can be a DOTS client, DOTS server, or, as a logical agent, a DOTS gateway.

 DOTS gateway:
-: A DOTS-aware software module resulting from the logical concatenation of a DOTS server and a DOTS client, analogous to a SIP Back-to-Back User Agent (B2BUA) [RFC7092].
+: A DOTS-aware software module resulting from the logical concatenation of a DOTS server and a DOTS client, analogous to a Session Initiation Protocol (SIP) [RFC3261] Back-to-Back User Agent (B2BUA) [RFC7092].
 Client-side DOTS gateways are DOTS gateways that are in the DOTS client's domain, while server-side DOTS gateways denote DOTS gateways that are in the DOTS server's domain.
-DOTS gateways are discussed in detail in
+DOTS gateways are discussed in detail in [I-D.ietf-dots-architecture].
-  [I-D.ietf-dots-architecture].

 Signal channel:
 : A bidirectional, mutually authenticated communication channel between two DOTS